 - At the time you request a refill, provide written notice of the change and a 60-day supply of the drug under the same plan rules as before the change.

-Starting in 2017, almost all prescribers need to be enrolled in Medicare or have an “opt-out” request on file with Medicare for your prescriptions to be covered by your Medicare drug plan.
+Starting in 2017, almost all prescribers need to be enrolled in Medicare or have an “opt-out” request on file with Medicare for your Medicare drug plan to cover your prescriptions.
 If your prescriber isn’t enrolled and hasn't “opted-out,” you’ll still be able to get a 3-month provisional fill of your prescription.
 This will give your prescriber time to enroll, or you time to find a new prescriber who’s enrolled or has opted-out.
 Contact your plan or your prescribers for more information.